The clone editor allows you to easily customize your clone to your liking using a what-you-see-is-what-you-get (WYSIWYG) editor.

 /) into the url bar.

 Next, whenever you move your mouse over a piece of text, an orange button with a pencil will appear.
-When you click on this button a small window will appear in which you can make changes.
+When you click on this button a small window with the text will appear.
+You can then change the text to your liking.
 When you are satisfied, press save to save the changes.
 You can also use HTML in this field to modify your text.

 When you change a text fragment via the editor, everywhere on the cloned website where this exact text fragment appears (so no letter more or less) this fragment will be changed.
 This means that, for example, you can change a link in your menu without that word being replaced by the new version everywhere on your site.